cisco/mindmeld/source/walkthroughs/wt_active_learning.rst

 Step 4: Select Best Queries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the hyperparamters are set, we can use the active learning pipeline to select best queries from user logs.
+Once the hyperparamters are set, the :ref:`query_selection` step of the active learning pipeline is used to select best queries from user logs.
 To generate synthetic logs for the HR assistant blueprint application, we use MindMeld's data augmentation capabilities.
 First we add the following config:

 .. code-block:: python